jacmos3/LittleTraveler/README.md

 ## How it works
-Everybody can mint a Traveler Loot NFT on Ethereum, by using Etherscan here:
-__ADD_LINK__ or by using our native frontend here: __ADD_LINK__
+Everybody can mint a Traveler Loot NFT on Ethereum, by using Etherscan here: https://etherscan.io/address/0x38cd9992e44064cb8bd68cdf17d164b82b25277c or by using our native frontend here: https://travelerloot.com

 There are 4 kinds of Traveler Loot NFTs:
-1) #1 to #900: Traveler Loots reserved for owners of Loot NFT from selected Loot projects.
+1) #1 to #900: Traveler Loot, reserved for holders of Loot NFTs from whitelisted Loot projects.
 Free + gas.
-2) #901 to #1000: Black and white Traveler Loots reserved to contract deployer (Trips Community).
+2) #901 to #1000: Traveler Loots reserved to contract deployer (Trips Community).
-3) #1001 to #10000: Black and white Traveler Loots (standard).
+3) #1001 to #10000: Traveler Loots (standard) claimable by anyone.
 Free + gas.
-4) #address: will be Patron Traveler Loots (price starts from 1 ETH and then varies depending on the formula described in *price variability* section).
+4) #address: will be Patron Traveler Loots.
+Price starts from 1 ETH and then varies depending on the formula described in *price variability* section).
+OG Looters and Conqueror Guild, can claim them for free + gas.

 ## PRIORITY FOR ELIGIBLE LOOT PROJECT OWNERS

-The owners of 15 Loot projects (Original Loot Project and 14 it's derivatives) have the **elegibility** to mint a Traveler Loot in special edition **Guild NFT**, opening the doors for other possible future airdrops or advantages.
+The owners of whitelisted Loot projects have the **elegibility** to mint a Traveler Loot in special edition **Guild NFT**, opening the doors for other possible future airdrops or advantages.
-The qualification for the Loot projects was based on the trading volume on OpenSea.
+The qualification for the Loot projects is based on a whitelisting process.
-The qualified Loot projects are the first 15 in the list, sorted by trading volume on **DECEMBER 2021**.
+Projects can enter the whitelist in three different ways:
+By yourself:
+- Owning more than 50 Traveler Loot
+- (or) Minting a Patron Traveler Loot before
+By Trips Community
+- Getting in touch with Trips Community and proposing your idea and your reason why.

+Projects can be whitelisted only if the Conqueror Guild is still not yet elected.

-By using the _**claimForGuilds(tokenId, contractAddress)**_ function, Loot project owners can mint a Special Edition **Guild NFT** on a first-come-first-served basis.
+By using the _**claimByGuilds(tokenId, contractAddress)**_ function, Loot project owners can mint a Special Edition **Guild NFT** on a first-come-first-served basis after modulo formula discretization:
-There are **15 qualified Loot and Loot derivatives projects** that have been selected to be qualified for this purpose.
+In other words: X = Y mod 900 where X = the target Traveler Loot tokenId and Y = the tokenId of the Guild (derivative loot)

-E.g.: if you own the Loot #1 from an eligible Loot project, you would be able to mint the Traveler Loot #1 using the _**claimForGuilds(tokenId, contractAddress)**_, just providing the tokenId you own and the Loot address.
+E.g.: if you own the Loot #1 from an eligible Loot project, you would be able to mint the Traveler Loot #1 using the _**claimByGuilds(tokenId, contractAddress)**_, just providing the tokenId you own and the Loot address.
 This will be minted in special edition (it comes out with a coloured flag, and a special property as metadata).

-If you own a higher _tokenId_ from a previous eligible Loot project, you can claim your special edition too (for the mathematically inclined: because the tokenId is wrapped by 900.
-The formula is: (tokenId mod 900)+1.
+If you own a higher _tokenId_ from a previous eligible Loot project, you can claim your special edition too (for the mathematically inclined: because the tokenId is wrapped by 900 as better described above.

-So everybody can mint their special edition, if they are fast enough to claim it before they go out of supply.
+So every Guilds member can mint its special edition, if he/she is fast enough to claim it before somebody else from some other Guild mints it.

-Note that when you mint your number, you take it away from all the others Loot or Loot-derivatives owners, because there will be one and only one #1, one and only one #2 and so on till #900.
-So If you've minted it, the other owners have lost the opportunity to do the same.

-Only first one who mints its own number will receive the special edition minting.
+When a Guild member mints his/her number, he/she invalidates the right for that id to be claimed by other guilds members.

-There will be only 900 Guild Traveler Loot, at maximum: from #1 to #900.
+There will be only 900 Traveler Loot for Guilds, and they'll be from #1 to #900.

 ## DERIVATIVE LOOT "GUILDS"
-If you have an NFT from an eligible Loot project, you are part of a Guild.
+If you have an NFT from a whitelisted project, you are part of a Guild.
-There are 15 Colors.
-Each color represents the flag of the Guild.
+There will be a color for each Guild.
+Each color represents the flag of the Guild itself.
-When all 900 Special Edition Traveler Loots have been minted, the Guild with most NFTs will WIN and becomes the Conqueror.
+When all 900 Special Edition Traveler Loots have been minted, the Guild with most NFTs will WIN and becomes the Conqueror of the game.
-Conqueror Guild wins the possibility to mint for free + gas a Patron NFT, which otherwise costs about 1 ETH.
-Price for patrons is dynamic and tend to become as expensive as the hype of the project increases.
-It is designed to give more value to Conqueror prize since Conqueror members will be able to mint it for free + gas instead.
+Conqueror Guild wins the possibility to mint for free + gas a Patron NFT, which otherwise has a cost.
+Price for patrons is dynamic and tends to become as unaffordable as the hype of the project increases.
+It is a feature by design to give more value to Conqueror prize since Conqueror members will be able to mint it for free + gas instead.

 ## PATRON NFT

 - Starting cost: **1 ETH**
-- Peculiarity: You can mint it whenever you want and nobody can steal it since **your ETH address is the TokenID**.
-Each address can mint one and only one.
+- Peculiarity: You can mint yours at any time, and nobody can grab your spot since **your ETH address is the TokenID**.
+Each address can mint one and only one Patron, Patron includes claimByPatrons() but also claimByConquerors() and claimByOGLooters().
 Price starts from 1 ETH but it is designed to become unaffordable as soon as the project increases in popularity.
+- OGLooters have the right to claim a Patron for free.
+This right expires on Dom Hoffman's 40th Birthday or when a Conqueror will be elected.

-**Price variability**
+**Patron Price variability**
 The minting price varies according to the number of Standard Travel Loot NFTs minted.

-- Every time a Standard NFT (#1001 to #10000) is minted the Patron NFT minting price decreases by 1%
+- Every time a Standard NFT (#1001 to #10000) is minted, the Patron NFT minting price decreases by 1%
 - Every time one of the owner-reserved NFTS (#901 to #1000) is minted, the the Patron NFT minting price has no variation: Project owner does not have any influence on prices.
-- Every time one an eligible Loot derivate owner mints one Guild Traveler Loot (#1 to #900), the Patron NFT minting price increases by 1%
+- Every time a Guild member mints one Guild Traveler Loot (#1 to #900), the Patron NFT minting price increases by 1%
-- Every time a Patron mints one Patron NFT, if the price went back under 1 ether due of previous mintings (see what happens when people mint #1001 to #10000), then it will be reset to 1 ether and increased by 5%.
-This means that if in a certain moment you find a price of 0.5 ether because of many Standard NFT have been claimed in a raw, then it is possible to mint a Patron NFT for just 0.5 ether, and by doing that the price for the next patrons will be reset to 1 ether (+ 5% caused by your mint).
+- Every time a Patron mints one Patron NFT, the Patron NFT price increases by 5%.
-- Every time an owner of an original Loot (created by @Dof https://opensea.io/collection/lootproject) mints a Patron using *claimForLooters()* function, the Patron NFT minting price goes down by 5%.
+- Every time an owner of an OGLoot (created by @Dof https://opensea.io/collection/lootproject) mints a Patron using *claimByLooters()* function, the Patron NFT minting price goes down by 5%.
-Loot owners have the privilege to mint a Patron Traveler Loot for free ()+ fees) for a limited period of time: it expires on the 40th birthday of Dhof [https://twitter.com/dhof] on 27/09/2026 23:59:59 (UTC) OR when all Guild Traveler Loot NFTs (#1 to #900) are minted and we have a Conqueror Guild.
 - Every time a Conqueror (member of the winner Guild) mints with its own address using *claimForConquerors()* function, the Patron NFT minting price increases by 2%

 ## STANDARD "TRAVELER LOOT" NFTs
-If you do not own any eligible Loot/Loot Derivative, then you'll be able to claim a Standard Traveler Loot in black/white edition, just claiming from the function _**claim(tokenId)**_.
+If you do not own any eligible Loot/Loot Derivative, then you'll be able to claim a Standard Traveler Loot in black/white edition, just claiming from the function _**claim()**_.
-You just need to choose and find a still available number between #1001 and #10000

 ## ELEMENTS AND RARITY
 There are 10 categories: